JJK96/kakoune-snippets/README.md

 `{word}: {snippet}`

+The files in which to look for snippets can be adapted by overwriting `%opt{snippet_files}`

 ### Optional: Emmet

 For emmet support you can add a mapping to overwrite the default mapping for relevant filetypes like html or xml